I am an American Afro-Latina travel blogger.

 It was the year I accepted that some failure was inevitable; that I needed to learn how to deal with and learn from fear.

 Taking my blog seriously was one of my passion goals for 2015.
-Since then, I've worked with over 100 companies and brands, and have inspired over 50,000 people around the world.
+Since then, I've worked with over 100 companies and brands, and have inspired tens of thousands of people around the world.

 Compared to bigger travel blogs, that might not be much - but my goal wasn't numbers.
 My goal was to reach out to people everywhere - especially those with illness and from underserved communities - and show them possibility.